"To beat a hacker, you need to think like one!" - EC-Council

-Certified Ethical Hackers use the knowledge and tools of malicious hackers to uncover vulnerabilities in an organization's computer systems.
-Upon assessing the target system's security posture, a CEH performs the indicated preventive, corrective and protective measures to safeguard the system before an actual security breach occurs.
-CEH certification is vendor-neutral, so certified ethical hackers can protect a wide range of modern networks.
+Certified Ethical Hackers use the skills and tools of malicious attackers to uncover vulnerabilities in an organization's computer systems.
+Upon assessing the target system's security posture, a CEH certified pro performs the indicated preventive, corrective and protective measures to safeguard the system before an actual breach occurs.
+CEH certification is vendor-neutral, so certified ethical hackers can protect a wide range of systems and technology platforms.

-Universities, colleges and private computer schools offer courses and degrees featuring CEH certification exam prep and training programs that align with EC-Council's Certified Ethical Hacker curriculum.
+Universities, colleges and private computer schools offer courses and degrees featuring CEH training and certification prep.
 Compare some of the top-rated CEH training programs in the U.S. and online below.

 Skills Measured by the Certified Ethical Hacker Exam